 For those who get the joke, it creates a place of safety.
 There is strength based on shared beliefs and experiences.
-In this supportive community, we can find empathy, respect, and security.
+We can find empathy, respect, and security in this supportive community.

 Together we can find strength and encouragement to be defiant in the face of a seemingly hopeless situation.

 A Word Of Caution: Gallows Humor Is Not For Everyone.

 There are times when it is inappropriate.
 How do we know the difference?